microsoft/FluidFramework/api-report/odsp-driver.api.md

 import { IOdspUrlParts } from '@fluidframework/odsp-driver-definitions';
 import { IPersistedCache } from '@fluidframework/odsp-driver-definitions';
 import { IProvideSessionAwareDriverFactory } from '@fluidframework/odsp-driver-definitions';
+import { IRelaySessionAwareDriverFactory } from '@fluidframework/odsp-driver-definitions';
 import { IRequest } from '@fluidframework/core-interfaces';
 import { IResolvedUrl } from '@fluidframework/driver-definitions';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
-import { ISessionAwareDriverFactory } from '@fluidframework/odsp-driver-definitions';
 import { ISharingLinkKind } from '@fluidframework/odsp-driver-definitions';
 import { ISnapshotOptions } from '@fluidframework/odsp-driver-definitions';
 import { ISnapshotTree } from '@fluidframework/protocol-definitions';